MicrosoftDocs/winrt-api/windows.ui.xaml.controls/control_focusdisengaged.md

 # Windows.UI.Xaml.Controls.Control.FocusDisengaged

 ## -description
-Occurs when the control disengages XY focus navigation (for game pad/remote).
+Occurs when focus is released from the control boundaries (for game pad/remote interaction).

 ## -xaml-syntax
 ```xaml